kobirhumayun/finance_management/README.md

 ## 3. How to Backup

 The backup container is a "one-off" task.
 It dumps the DB, pushes changes to Restic, and prunes old snapshots.
-The dump uses `--nsInclude=${MONGO_DB}.*` (avoiding deprecated `--db/--collection` flags); pass additional `mongodump` options—like extra `--nsInclude` filters to scope specific collections—via `MONGODUMP_EXTRA_ARGS` when invoking the container.
+The dump prefers `--nsInclude=${MONGO_DB}.*` (avoiding deprecated `--db/--collection` flags); if your bundled MongoDB tools do not support `--nsInclude`, the script falls back to `--db` with a warning.
+Pass additional `mongodump` options—like extra `--nsInclude` filters to scope specific collections—via `MONGODUMP_EXTRA_ARGS` when invoking the container.

 ### Manual Backup (Windows & Linux)
 Run this command anytime to trigger an immediate backup: